-7.19.3 Alarm system shall produce sound and light signals on permanent watch posts when tanks are full at 95 per cent and 98 per cent correspondingly.
+7.19.3 Alarm system shall produce sound and light signals on permanent watch posts when tanks are full at 95 % and 98 % correspondingly.

 8 PROTECTIVE DEVICES

 8.1.1 Outgoing circuits of switchboards shall be protected against short circuits and overloads by means of devices installed at the inception of each circuit.